youtube/cobalt/cobalt/site/docs/gen/cobalt/doc/performance_tuning.md

 memory.
 However, depending on your platform and your system allocator, overall memory usage may improve if media buffer allocations were made normally via the system allocator instead.
-This can be achieved by setting `cobalt_media_buffer_initial_capacity` and `cobalt_media_buffer_allocation_unit` to 0 in gyp_configuration.gypi.
+This can be achieved by setting `SbMediaGetInitialBufferCapacity` and `SbMediaGetBufferAllocationUnit` to 0 in your implementation of media.h.
 Note also that if you choose to pre-allocate memory, for 1080p video it has been found that 24MB is a good media buffer size.
-The pre-allocated media buffer capacity size can be adjusted by modifying the value of `cobalt_media_buffer_initial_capacity` mentioned above.
+The pre-allocated media buffer capacity size can be adjusted by modifying the value of `SbMediaGetInitialBufferCapacity` mentioned above.

 **Tags:** *configuration_public.h, cpu memory.*